JimCavalier/Data-Analytics-Portfolio/README.md

-# Jim Cavalier Data Analytics Portfoolio
+# Data Analytics Portfoolio
+# - Jim Cavalier

 Welcome!
 This is a repository of my Data Analysis projects, with emphasis on the use of Excel, SQL, Python, Power BI, and Tableau.